 Besides, you are supposed to write down your best skills and a list of achievements/honors/awards.
 Generally, all of the qualifications should emphasize you as a professional and competitive employee.

 Therefore, try to “sell” yourself to the recruiter by focusing on what you’re good at and why you are a good candidate for the applying position. at the same time, avoid things that may ruin your resume image.

 Also, keep in mind that resumes used in the USA should not contain names (except your one), information about your previous salary, references, and even your picture.

 4. The Appropriate Format.

 As you might know, there exist 3 types of resume formats.
 The most common resume format is chronological, but also there are functional and combination ones.

 So, how to choose the right resume type?
 If you switch just the employer but not your job field, then consider using the first type (it has a strong focus on your employment background).

-If you have poor working history and want to emphasize on your achievements, skills and other qualifications, use a functional type.
+If you have poor working history and want to emphasize your achievements, skills, and other qualifications, use a functional type.